 National plans and budgets define the direction of public services and investments essential to gender equality, but without rigorous scrutiny for gender dimensions, they can miss critical elements.
 Working with UN Women, a groundswell of gender equality advocates, national policy makers and international financial institutions are now championing gender-responsive plans and budgets that fully align with gender equality objectives.
+The time is now.
 Read more ►

 The annual UN Commission on the Status of Women is a chance for women from around the globe to galvanize continued action to achieve gender equality.
 Photos: UN Women/Ryan Brown and Susan Markisz.

 Internationally agreed standards and goals on gender equality, the empowerment of women and girls, and the realization of their human rights establish an ambitious, shared vision for a more just and equal world.
 They inspire people to rally together around a common purpose.
 Speak out, step forward, this is where we want to go!
+The time is now.
 Read more ►